 We are all in this together.
 Your efforts are important to your personal safety, as well as the safety of the community.
 Staff will provide friendly reminders to clean machines or areas before and after each use.

-- Wear a mask that stays in place and covers your mouth and nose at all times while you are in the Rec Center facility.
-This includes during exercise and times of exertion.
+- Wear a face mask that stays in place and covers your mouth and nose at all times while you are in the Rec Center facility.
+This includes during exercise and times of exertion, with the exception of lap swimming.
 Please adjust your workouts accordingly.
 Campus Rec staff will be wearing masks and we need you to do the same to help us in making the Rec Center a safe space.